-Check the engine oil level with the tiller on a level surface (see page 46) and the engine stopped.
+Check the engine oil level with the tiller on a level surface (see below) and the engine stopped.

-- 1. Remove the engine oil filler cap/dipstick and wipe it clean. - 2.
-Insert and remove the engine oil filler cap/dipstick without screwing it into the oil filler neck.
-Check the oil level shown on the engine oil filler cap/dipstick. - 3.
-If the oil level is low, fill with the recommended oil to the top of the oil filler neck (see page 50). - 4.
-Screw in the engine oil filler cap/dipstick securely.
+- 1. Remove the oil filler cap. - 2.
+Check the oil level. - 3.
+If the oil level is lower than the upper limit, fill with the recommended oil to the upper limit (see below). - 4.
+Reinstall the engine oil filler cap securely.